Xcel Energy seeks to invest $770 million in Texas, New Mexico power-generating facilities

-According to an Xcel Energy press release, extending the life of two older natural gas-fueled units, constructing solar generating systems, and adding battery storage aims to meet growing electricity needs and retire old power
+According to an Xcel Energy press release, extending the life of two older natural gas-fueled units, constructing solar generating systems, and adding battery storage aims to meet growing electricity needs and retire old powerplant generators.

 Officials said upgrades will potentially be $116 million in added tax revenue to their host communities and can save customers $900 million to $2 billion in fuel costs over 35 years.
 Additionally, officials said Xcel Energy will pass through the anticipated $500 million in federal solar tax credits as savings to customers over 10 years.